 Process of Care

-Hospital Compare uses composite scores as indicators in measuring how the hospital facility produces optimal results for patients with certain conditions.
+Hospital Compare uses composite scores as indicators for measuring how the hospital facility produces optimal results for patients with certain conditions.
 The federal government determined that between 10/01/2014 and 09/30/2015, the overall blood clot care ranking rated 97 percent out of 113 patients.
 This is slightly higher than the Illinois state average of 94.66 percent in the national average of 93.35 percent.

 Filing a Medical Malpractice Recompense Claim